Map: Aftershocks felt across the region after major earthquake hits Turkey | CNN

 Thousands of people in Turkey and Syria have been killed and thousands more were injured after a magnitude 7.8 earthquake struck Turkey’s Gaziantep province near the Syrian border early Monday.

-The earthquake is the strongest to hit Turkey since 1939, when a quake of the same magnitude killed 300,000 people.
-The initial earthquake was followed by a magnitude 6.7 aftershock 11 minutes later, as well as a 7.5 aftershock several hours later, according to the US Geological Survey.
-Tremors have been felt across the region, including in Lebanon, Israel, Iraq and Jordan.
+The earthquake is the strongest to hit Turkey since 1939, when a quake of the same magnitude killed more than 30,000 people.
+Tremors from Monday’s earthquake and its aftershocks have been recorded across the region so far, including in Lebanon, Israel, Iraq and Jordan.

-Note: CORRECTION: An earlier version of this story incorrectly stated the death toll in the 1939 earthquake in Turkey, which claimed the lives of more than 30,000 people.
+A magnitude 6.7 aftershock followed 11 minutes after the first earthquake, as well as a 7.5 aftershock several hours later at 1:24 p.m. local time, according to the US Geological Survey.
+The magnitude 7.5 aftershock is the strongest of more than 100 aftershocks that have been recorded within 36 hours of the initial earthquake.

+Tremors from the magnitude 7.5 aftershock were recorded throughout Turkey and Syria, as well as in parts of Iraq.